Parts of my critique against Christianity essentially come down to plausibility or probability, not possibility.

 Here are some questions that are among the most important to me:

 What is the likelihood that an all powerful God that knew far more about science, psychology, and morality than humans could ever know would set-up a universe that is fully of ambiguity, pain, confusion, and suffering for sentient creatures and then blame this system upon the most sentient of those creatures?

-What is the likelihood that a God who knows the deepest and most effective forms of human flourishing, social planning and governmental systems would have promoted the idea of autocracy and theocracy in their sacred texts instead of democracy and republicanism?
+What is the likelihood that a God who knows the deepest and most effective forms of human flourishing, social planning, and governmental systems would have promoted the ideas of autocracy and theocracy in their sacred texts instead of democracy and republicanism?

 What is the likelihood that an intelligent and compassionate God would include barbarisms like permanent slavery and colonial warfare as part of their chosen people group’s divinely sanctioned behavior, which would inevitably be imitated by future nations that wanted to follow God’s ways?

-What is the likelihood that an intelligent and compassionate God would provide virtually no information (especially compared to modern knowledge) about hygiene, biology, disease and technology to the first humans 100,000+ years ago and very little of this to his chosen people 3,000+ years ago through Old Testament revelation?
+What is the likelihood that an intelligent and compassionate God would provide virtually no information (especially compared to modern knowledge) about hygiene, biology, and disease to the first humans 100,000+ years ago and very little of this to his chosen people 3,000+ years ago through Old Testament revelation?

-What is the likelihood that a compassionate God would build natural elements like devastating comets, earthquakes, disease, tsunamis, predation and birth defects into their universe’s normative functionality instead of abstaining from creating a universe if this was the only way to create one?
+What is the likelihood that a compassionate God would build natural elements like devastating comets, earthquakes, disease, tsunamis, predation, hurricanes, and birth defects into the universe’s normative functionality?

 What is the likelihood that a fair and compassionate God would include things like this in their morally perfect books of the Law?